chrisgrieser/nvim-tinygit/README.md

 <!-- TODO uncomment shields when available in dotfyle.com -->
 <!-- <a href="https://dotfyle.com/plugins/chrisgrieser/nvim-tinygit"><img src="https://dotfyle.com/plugins/chrisgrieser/nvim-tinygit/shield" /></a> -->

-Lightweight git client for nvim for quick commits and other quality of life improvements.
+Lightweight and nimble git client for nvim.

 `nvim-tinygit` should be considered beta status.
 It-works-on-my-machine™, but it has not yet been tested by many other users.